KasonChan/search-xad/README.md

 # Search xAd (Under construction)#

-A program in Scala that spawns 10 workers, where each worker simultaneously searches a source of random data for the string 'xAd', then informs the parent via some form of inter-process communication or shared data structure the following data fields:
+A program written in Scala that spawns 10 workers, where each worker simultaneously searches a source of random data for the string 'xAd', then informs the parent the following data fields:
 - elapsed time
 - count of bytes read
 - status